 We understand how difficult this can be!
 UBC is a large institution and there are numerous advising offices providing student support in different areas.
 Have a look at the advising page as a starting point.

 Applying to Cognitive Systems

-It depends on the GPA of everyone who applies (the GPA of the student who gets the last seat is the minimum GPA).
+It depends on the GPA of everyone who applies (the GPA of the student who gets the 60th seat is the minimum GPA).
 This fluctuates, and meeting past minimums does not guarantee admission.
 This blog post by the Faculty of Science addresses the GPA question and although they are talking about the Second-Year Application for Science students, COGS B.A. admissions and internal transfer admissions echo their sentiment.